mcibique/vue-testing-examples/README.md

 What we need to test:

-1. The initial status of the component (displaying help links should be off)
+1. The initial status of the component (displaying help links should be false)
-2. Time travel to 2s after the component was created (check help links are still not being displayed)
+2. Time travel to 2s after the component was created (check if help links are still not being displayed)
-3. Time travel beyond 5s after the component was created (check help links are finally being displayed)
+3. Time travel beyond 5s after the component was created (check if help links are being displayed)

-Let's start with easiest, but not very robust test solution:
+Let's start with the easiest, but not very robust test solution:

 ```js
 import { expect } from 'chai';